BorisPerc/mp3player/README.md

 # About
-BUZZSAW is a web application for playing music and videos and organizing them in a library.
+Audio Server is a web application for playing music and videos and organizing them in a library.
 It is designed to listen your music anywhere, without syncing your mobile devices.
 It is written in html (who'd have thought?), PHP, JS and CSS.